danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 [^Moon]: Seong-Won Lee and Soo-Mook Moon, "Selective Just-in-time Compilation for Client-side Mobile JavaScript Engine", in *Proceedings of the 14th International Conference on Compilers, Architectures and Synthesis for Embedded Systems (CASES '11)* (New York: ACM, 2011), 5-14.
 DOI: <https://doi.org/10.1145/2038698.2038703>

 [^IDE]: IDE is a software application that provides a more comprehensive and integrated environment for software development.
 It usually consists of a source code editor, build automation tools and a debugger.
-In this book we use ATOM as the code editor, but it requires another tool for debugging such as a browser's web console.
+In this book we use Atom as the code editor, but it requires another tool for debugging such as a browser's web console.
 One example of IDE would be Processing, an open source, standalone application built for the visual and electronic art communities.
 See <https://en.wikipedia.org/wiki/Integrated_development_environment>.

 [^JVM]: JVM refers to a virtual environment in a machine (usually a computer) that can run and execute programs in the form of Java bytecode written in programming languages such as Java.
 JVM performs operations such as loading, verifying, executing code and offers a runtime environment.
 See <https://en.wikipedia.org/wiki/Java_virtual_machine>.